 Right now I'm doing something that I hope will improve our everyday and curb some of the complaining, particularly from me.
 I'm writing out our house rules.
-I actually never thought to do this before.. writing out rules isn't very zen, and in our house of boys my goal is to achieve a certain amount of sereneness and calm in our home one day!
-Yet from the time the boys were very young each one of these rules has been told (ok, sometimes loudly told) time and time again and paradoxically they're ultimately for the purpose of everyone living in harmony.
+I actually never thought to do this before.. writing out rules isn't very zen, and in our house of boys my overall goal at the moment is to achieve a certain amount of sereneness and calm in our home one day!

 Here are some of our rules...

 - Take your shoes off at the door.

 - Empty your schoolbag when you come home from school.

 - Sit at the table until everyone is finished.

 - Don't stand up from the table with food in your mouth.

 - No food in any other rooms of the house apart from the kitchen.

 - Clear your plate to the counter when you’re finished eating.